 7. White frequently appeared on game shows from the 1950s through the '80s, including I've Got a Secret, To Tell the Truth, What's My Line?, The Match Game, and, of course, Password, among countless others.
 In 1983, White became the first woman to be awarded the Daytime Emmy for Outstanding Game Show Host for her show, Just Men!

 8. White was once offered an anchor role on the Today show.
 She declined because she didn't want to move from California to New York City.
 The job eventually went to Barbara Walters.

-9. White is a passionate advocate and activist for the welfare of animals, working with such organizations as the Los Angeles Zoo Commission, the Morris Animal Foundation, the African Wildlife Foundation, and Actors & Others for Animals.
+9. White was a passionate advocate and activist for the welfare of animals, working with such organizations as the Los Angeles Zoo Commission, the Morris Animal Foundation, the African Wildlife Foundation, and Actors & Others for Animals.
 In the early 1970s, White produced and hosted a syndicated series called The Pet Set, which focused celebrities and their pets.

 10. In January 2010, following White's appearance on a popular commercial that aired during the Super Bowl, a campaign was launched on Facebook calling for White to host Saturday Night Live.
 The FB page had amassed nearly 500,000 followers when NBC announced that White would indeed host the show on May 8 of that year.
 At 88, White was (and remains) the oldest person to have ever hosted that popular program.

 11. White has received seven Emmy Awards and holds the record—60 years—for the longest span between her first Emmy nomination for a performance (a Regional (LA) Emmy in 1952) and her most recent, which came in 2011.
 Among her Emmys is the 2015 Daytime Emmy for Lifetime Achievement.